BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5-LCS-General.md

 The Lifecycle Security Testing (LST) practice is focused on the execution of penetration tests in the test and delivery environment on a project level in order to find security and safety related problems.

+During the completion of the LST, methods for a complete coverage of attack vectors are used, mostly attack pattern concatenation in the form of attack pattern paths.
+Version management ensures the consistent and thorough processing of attack vectors.

+The introduction of automated penetration testing builds and continuous integration mechanisms lead to more frequent automated penetration testing and constant availability of a current robust build for all purposes.

+Furthermore, detailed documentation and feedback loops guarantee

 # Verification

 ## Activities Overview